syncfusion-content/blazor-docs/blazor/file-manager/ASP-NET-Core-file-system-provider.md

 ```

-To perform file operations (Read, Create, Rename, Delete, Get file details, Search, Copy, Move, Upload, Download, GetImage) in the Syncfusion&reg; Blazor File Manager component using the ASP.NET Core file system provider, you need to initialize the physical service in the controller.
+To perform file operations (Read, Create, Rename, Delete, Get file details, Search, Copy, Move, Upload, Download, GetImage) in the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor File Manager component using the ASP.NET Core file system provider, you need to initialize the physical service in the controller.

 To initialize a local service with the above-mentioned file operations, create a new folder named `Controllers` inside the server part of the project.
 Then, create a new file with the extension `.cs` inside the Controllers folder and add the necessary file operations code available in the `FileManagerController.cs` found at this [link](https://github.com/SyncfusionExamples/ej2-aspcore-file-provider/blob/master/Controllers/FileManagerController.cs).
 Additionally, you can check out all the necessary file operation method details for this provider in the same GitHub repository.